 - Supports skin and coat

-- Not for all allergy types
+- May not suit all allergy types

 Buying Guide: How to Choose the Best Products for Dog Itching